jaquilio/onedl-mmsegmentation/docs/en/advanced_guides/engine.md

 ### Introduction

-OpenMMLab abstracts the model training and testing process as `Runner`.
+OneDLLab abstracts the model training and testing process as `Runner`.
 Inserting hooks can implement the corresponding functionality needed at different training and testing stages (such as "before and after each training iter", "before and after each validation iter", etc.) in `Runner`.
 For more introduction on hook mechanisms, please refer to [here](https://www.calltutors.com/blog/what-is-hook).

 Hooks used in `Runner` are divided into two categories: